← All Blogs

 Primary Beneficiary: Environment, Youth

 CSDS is one of the leading NGOs in Vietnam focusing on climate resilience, youth leadership, and community development.
 Founded in 2009, they offer youth exchange programs, volunteer opportunities, and support initiatives around environmental protection.
+Since its inception, CSDS has engaged thousands of young people through volunteer programs, international exchanges, and capacity-building workshops, while partnering with local and global organizations to drive sustainability initiatives across multiple provinces.
 Their work bridges global perspectives with local needs, making them a valuable contributor among non-government organizations in Vietnam.

 6. Chicken Minds